 Sixth Image: Connect the anode wire of led to one of the soldered wire of the switch.
-Connect the other wire of switch to the positive terminal of battery holder.
-Now connect the cathode terminal coming out of the LED PCB to the negative terminal of battery holder.
+Connect the other wire of switch to the positive terminal of the battery holder.
+Now connect the cathode terminal coming out of the LED PCB to the negative terminal of the battery holder.

 Seventh Image: I've made the battery holder at the back so wires have to be pulled out of the body and attached to the battery holder via solder.

 - Battery holder can also be made inside the body with proper arrangement